Talking more about cake basics today and the essential cake decorating tools you need to help your cake game go to the next level.

 Essential Cake Decorating Tools

 To kick off our list of essential cake decorating tools is the turntable.
 This was one of the biggest game changers for my decorating.
 There are a lot of turntables on the market, so depending on how much you’re decorating cakes will help determine what type of turntable you should get.
-If you’re only making a cake every once in a while, I think you’ll be fine with something less expensive like THIS Ateco plastic one.
+If you’re only making a birthday cake every once in a while, I think you’ll be fine with something less expensive like THIS Ateco plastic one.
 It’s the same one we use in my cake classes at Orson Gygi.
+For the annual birthday cakes, this is my favorite go to!

 If you’re making cakes pretty frequently, I think it’s worth investing in a cast iron turntable like THIS Ateco one.
 It’s two separate pieces, so the top spins really nicely.
 The base is a heavy cast iron, so it doesn’t move around or wable.
 I went through a lot plastic ones the first year or so I started my blog and then finally decided I needed something more durable.
 I’ve had this Ateco one for about four years now.
 If it ever starts to stick, I just grease it with WD40.